ABOUT THE SCHOOL

 How do I make changes to my booking?

-Full payment is required 21 days prior to the start of the course.
+Full payment must be made 21 days prior to the start of the course.

-Students unable to attend a course due to illness may be able to transfer to an alternative date, providing notice is provided to the school at least 24 hours prior to the start of the course.
-An administration fee may be charged for this service.
+Students unable to attend a course due to illness may be able to transfer to an alternative date, providing notice is provided to the school at least 48 hours prior to the start of the course.
+An administration fee of £50 will be charged for this service, with the deposit value for the unattended course retained by the school and not transferred to a later date.

 If a course is cancelled by the School due to unforeseen circumstances we are able to transfer the booking at no extra cost.